 where:

+(CID 1508) N is the total number of chips in the EDMG preamble and Data fields of the EDMG PPDU waveform, chip time duration is Tc

 The EDMG PPDU waveform for the iTXth transmit chain is obtained by up-sampling and filtering and then appropriate carrier frequency shift of the waveform, if required.
 The up-sampling procedure is applied using a factor of Nup.
 The filtering procedure is performed with a pulse shaping filter defined at the Nup×1.76 GHz sampling rate as follows: